 Tips From the Chef

-• Ensure onions and any veggies are finely diced for a smoother soup texture.
+• Ensure onions are finely diced for a smoother soup texture.

 • Monitor the simmering soup to ensure the dumplings cook evenly and don’t stick together.